CameronBodine/PINGMapper/docs/gettingstarted/Running.md

 -  X-axis runs from bow (fore, or front) to stern (aft, or rear) with positive offset towards the bow, negative towards stern
 - Y-axis runs from portside (left) to starboard (right), with negative values towards the portside, positive towards starboard

 Here is an example showing the transducer in relation to the control head.
-In this case, you would supply a positive `Transducer Offset [X]` AND and positive `Transducer Offset [Y]`.
+In this case, you would supply a positive `Transducer Offset [X]` AND a positive `Transducer Offset [Y]`.

 <img src="../../assets/running/TransducerOffset.png"/>